open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 - Movement (Mov): The number of inches this model can travel during a move action:
 - Skill (Skl): The model's ability with it's weapons.
 - Defence (Def): The model's armour or ability to negate attacks.
-- Toughness (Tgh): The model's ability to ignore damage and keep fighting.
+- Toughness (Tgh): The model's ability to counter damage and keep fighting.
 - Hit Points (HP): How much damage the model can take before being destroyed.

 #### Special Rules